 But there’s something else important to concentrate on during the first phase; momentum.
 During this phase we have a good opportunity to make sure we set ourselves up for success later in the roast by ensuring that we have just enough momentum to achieve our goals for this roast.
 Too much momentum and we’ll lose control of the roast and it will proceed too quickly.
 With too little momentum, we risk stalling (flattened or dropping BT) and that can cause muted, flat, bakey, dull flavors.

 How do we know if our momentum is appropriate?
 We have consistent benchmarks throughout the roast that we use to guage our momentum.
 For example, a good first benchmark to have is the boiling point of water; 100°C or 212°F measured at the BT.
 We want to hit that point in about 4.5 - 5 minutes, as a general rule.
 Knowing that, we can guage our progress at the 3-minute-mark and decide if we need to increase or decrease momentum in order to hit our mark on time.
 It’s important to know that in the earlier part of the roast, say before the midway point, it is much easier to slow things down than later in the roast.
-Later in the roast, especially after first-crack, there is infinitely more heat energy available than in the early stages (Davis, 2009).
+Later in the roast, especially after first-crack, there is much more heat energy available than in the early stages (Davis, 2009).
 Therefore the first phase is the best phase for decreasing momentum should we be roasting too fast.
 Just remember not to overcompensate here.
 The later we get in the roast the more difficult it is to make big changes to momentum.

 For more about momentum, read How To: Avoid The Flick And Crash